 Lincoln College Boat Club provides rowing facilities for the students of Lincoln College, Oxford.

-A combination of Lincoln’s steely determination to achieve and the fantastic work of the committee has produced huge success for the club in recent years from the first boats who are closing in on the first divisions of both Torpids and Summer Eights down to our W4 which this year won blades at Summer Eights.
-We also make our presence felt outside of Oxford, with our women competing in Henley Fours and Eights, WeHoRR and Bedford this year.
+A combination of Lincoln’s steely determination to achieve and the fantastic work of the committee has produced huge success for the club in recent years from the first boats who are closing in on the first divisions of both Torpids and Summer Eights down to our lower boats who fight for blades every year and often from fixed divisions.
+We also make our presence felt outside of Oxford, competing in Henley Fours and Eights, WeHoRR and Bedford from time to time.

 We also offer an annual training camp over the Easter vacation which gives rowers and coxes a fantastic chance to build on their training and gain valuable experience leading up to Summer Eights.
 The camps are a highlight of the year and many describe them as the most fun they have had during their time in the boat club.

 LCBC also has a truly fantastic social side.
 From drinks in Deep Hall and crew dates right through to formal dinners, there is something for everyone at LCBC.
 The social secretaries work tirelessly to provide a buzzing social life for all members of the club.

 Whether you’re a current member, alumnus, or prospective student, you should find everything about rowing at Lincoln on this site.
 If you have any further queries then get in touch with the committee using the e-mail addresses found here.